ParallelMaths/parallel/pages/10-35-summer-sums.md

 ![](/resources/10-35-summer-sums/11-circles.jpg){image align="right"}
 __11.1__ The three circles in the diagram have the same centre and have radii 3cm, 4cm and 5cm.

-What percentage of the area of the largest cirlce is shaded?
+What percentage of the area of the largest circle is shaded?

 * [ ] 20%
 * [ ] 25%